Writing for University Business

 Thank you for your interest in writing for University Business magazine.
 Here are some guidelines:

-- We don’t accept pitches; we work exclusively from our editorial calendar, available via this link.
+- We don’t accept pitches; we work exclusively from an editorial calendar.

 - Check the editorial calendar and contact us about a story that aligns with your area of expertise or prior work.
 Note that we typically start assigning stories three or four months in advance of the publication date.

 - We only work with established journalists, preferably with business-to-business experience, and we prefer writers with relevant subject-matter experience.

 - Feature assignments are generally up to 1,500 words for the main story, and usually come with a request for 1-2 sidebars.
 News stories are 400-500 words.
 (Many freelancers start with a news story as their first assignment for us.)

 Once you begin writing for us, here’s what you can expect: